Ceramic kitchen knives are popular for a variety of reasons. They are affordable, lightweight, tough, and, above all, extremely sharp kitchen knives.

 - Manual Sharpener

 Stainless steel knives have a hardness of about 6.5, while ceramic knives are a solid 9.5.
 In comparison, the diamond is a 10, just 0.5 above ceramic.

 However, the hardness of these knives can be an advantage and a disadvantage.
-Compared to the other types of knives, ceramic blades take very long to become dull, but, when they do, they are extremely difficult to sharpen.
+Compared to the other types of knives, ceramic blades take a very long time to become dull, but, when they do, they are extremely difficult to sharpen.